Smit1963/Spilot/README.md

 ---

-**Transform your VS Code into an intelligent coding environment with Spilot!** 🚀
+**Transform your IDE into an intelligent coding environment with Spilot!** 🚀